armagankaratosun/armagankaratosun.github.io/_posts/2019-09-16-Setup-local-site-in-Apache-on-Ubuntu.md

 # Introduction and Requirements

 In this article, we will learn how to host multiple virtual websites with Apache on Ubuntu 16.04.
-I am assuming that you already have Apache server up and running but if you dont, just run ``sudo apt-get install apache2`` to install it on Ubuntu.
+I am assuming that you already have Apache server up and running but if you don't, just run ``sudo apt-get install apache2`` to install it on Ubuntu.
 A running Apache web server is all you need for this tutorial, but if you want actually build something in it (i.e, a nice website), then you might want to check out "LAMP stack" on Google.
 I also have an Ansible playbook for installing LAMP stack and can be seen in [here](https://github.com/armagankaratosun/ansible/tree/master/ansible-lamp).
-Now, let's get down to bussiness!
+Now, let's get down to business!

 ### 1) Create Vhost Configuration file for Apache

 In order to host your website (in local or not), you have to create configuration files for Apache in related directories.
-To do that, create a file with the name you desired, ``example1.com.conf`` in this example, in ``/etc/apache2/sites-available`` and add the fallowing lines;
+To do that, create a file with the name you desired, ``example1.com.conf`` in this example, in ``/etc/apache2/sites-available`` and add the following lines;

 ```bash
 <VirtualHost *:80>